robertoranon/OSC-Unity5/README.md

 # OSC-Unity5

 Scripts to control unity components based on osc input.
 Each script reads the first value sent in the OSC message, and use it to set a single property.
+They are quite limited, but do not require any coding to be used.

 - OSCAnimateLight.cs: attach this to a game object that contains a light.
 Allows to control light intensity, range, color
 - OSCAnimateStandardMaterial.cs: attach this to a game object with a Renderer, and a standard material as first material.
 The script allows to control the material Albedo color (one channel at a time), Emission Color (one channel at a time), Emission multiplier, Metallic, Smoothness, main texture tiling and offset (one component at a time).